Forming a Nonprofit in New York vs. New Jersey: Key Legal Differences

 New York

-Nonprofits are formed under the New York Not-for-Profit Corporation Law (N-PCL) by filing a Certificate of Incorporation with the New York Department of State.
-The Certificate must classify the organization as either charitable or non-charitable, and some purposes—such as education or health—require prior consent from the Attorney General or other state agencies.
+Nonprofits in New York are formed under the New York Not-for-Profit Corporation Law (N-PCL) by filing a Certificate of Incorporation with the New York Department of State.
+The Certificate must classify the organization into one of four statutory types — charitable, education, religious, or non-charitable — and that classification determines which governance rules apply and which state agencies have oversight authority.

 New Jersey

-Nonprofits are organized under the New Jersey Nonprofit Corporation Act (N.J.S.A.
+New Jersey nonprofits are organized under the New Jersey Nonprofit Corporation Act (N.J.S.A.
 Title 15A) by filing a Certificate of Incorporation with the Division of Revenue and Enterprise Services.
-The process is typically more streamlined and does not require advance agency approval.
+The process is more streamlined than New York's — there is no advance agency approval requirement, and the filing itself is straightforward.
+New Jersey's statute provides considerable flexibility in governance structure, leaving more to the organization's bylaws than New York's more prescriptive N-PCL.

-Directors in New York and Trustees in New Jersey
+Board Structure: Directors in New York, Trustees in New Jersey

 Registered Agent Requirements